electricbookworks/electric-book-workflow/_site/README.md

 *	Markdown (specifically, kramdown) for storing content in plain-text
 *	GitHub for version control
 *	Jekyll for converting the markdown into HTML
-*	CSS stylesheets for each output format
+*	Sass stylesheets for each output format's CSS
 *	Sigil for assembling the HTML in epubs
 *   Prince for creating PDFs from HTML (the only proprietary part of this stack).